valhalla/valhalla/docs/run_service_in_docker.md

    ```

    Zoom to the city you just processed.
 Hopefully you will see there
-   are a number of Mapillary sequences there ready for you to play
+   are a number of Mapillary sequences ready to play with.
+Before you
-   with.
-Before clicking on any of these sequences, you need to click
+   are able to click on these sequences, you need to switch to MM by
-   `Go Map Matching`, and then select `localhost` as current
+   clicking `Go Map Matching`, and then select `localhost` as current
    environment.